it-global-architect/clash-conf/README.md

   Choose the region of your preference.

   China Group:
-  Chinese websites and other sites that are not blocked in China
+  Chinese websites and other sites that are not blocked in China.
+Just set as direct connection for better performance and avoid errors.

   Brazil Relay:
   It uses a relay system to reach Brazil in a very fast way.
 This is good to unlock Disney, HBO, Netflix....